TomConlin/Transdipporator/README.md

-Which lends itself to assisting with graph traversal queries by enumerating the node types one hop from your current node and by which type of edges.
+Which lends itself to assisting with graph traversal queries by listing the possible node types one hop from your current node via which type of edges.